Notenoughmail/notenoughmail.github.io/kubejs_tfc/1.20.1/recipes.md

 - Seal: A convenience method for setting both seals, identical to `.onSeal().onUnseal()`

 {: .notice }
-A sealed barrel recipe must have an input item, input fluid, or both
+> A sealed barrel recipe must have an input item, input fluid, or both
+>
+> Barrels will not accept fluids that are not tagged `tfc:usable_in_barrel`, make sure that the input/output fluid(s) are tagged as such

 [^1]: A full list of all sound events can be attained by running the command `/kubejs dump_registry minecraft:sound_event` in-game